CodeXChirag/IPL-Insights-Dashboard/README.md

 ## 📈 Features & Goals

-### Business Problem

-IPL match data contains multiple dimensions such as teams, venues, toss outcomes, and player statistics, which can be difficult to interpret quickly from raw tables.

 ### Goal of the Dashboard

-To create a simple and interactive dashboard that:
+To create a clear and interactive dashboard that:

 * Tracks total IPL matches
 * Compares team wins